HomeSite Map

 Recording History

 The first recording session of 1965 took place in EMI Studio Two on February 15th.
-This was the first of six consecutive sessions intended to produce songs to be used on the soundtrack of their new movie, eventually to be titled “Help!”
+This happened to be the first of six consecutive sessions intended to produce songs for the soundtrack of their new movie, eventually to be titled “Help!”
 The early session on this day was spent completely recording “Ticket To Ride,” while the evening session from 7 to 10:30 pm began with recording Paul’s recently written “Another Girl” while it was fresh in his mind.

 Since they adopted a new recording technique on this day that resulted in them rehearsing a song repeatedly with the tape rolling and then spooling back the tape to record over the rehearsals, Paul took this opportunity to teach the group his new song.
 When they learned the song adequately enough, they started recording the rhythm track, which comprised Paul on bass, John on electric rhythm guitar, George on acoustic rhythm guitar and Ringo on drums.
 While the tape box shows there only was one take needed to complete the rhythm track, an audible click as well as a drop in volume of the acoustic guitar and cymbals at the end of the first minute of the song seems to indicate that the complete rhythm track take was an edit of two attempts, or possibly a section of the rhythm track that was edited out.
 "That's pretty straight country," Paul states while listening to this rhythm track on his 2021 Hulu documentary series "McCartney 3,2,1."
 "Me and Ringo always kind of knew, y'know, if we don't get this right, this is going to on the record, we've screwed it.
 It's kind of a little bit scary.
 You had to get it."